Yellowstone National Park Weekend Itinerary

 I recommend staying in West Yellowstone which is very close to the top sights in the park.
 We stayed in The Evergreen which is located only 5 minutes from the west entrance and close to many restaurants.
 This motel is a good price for the area and the rooms were nice and clean.
 Other options in West Yellowstone include: Elkhorn Cabins and Inn, Kelly Inn, Moose Creek Inn, Explorer Cabins, and Yellowstone West Gate Hotel.

 - Add additional time for driving during your weekend in Yellowstone as people often stop or slow down to look at animals and Bison often cross the road.

 - Pack layers as the temperature can change drastically throughout the park.
 A lightweight down jacket is always a great option since it doesn’t take up much space in your suitcase.

 - Bring rain gear since it often rains and you don’t want it to ruin your trip.
-I wore this rain jacket during the trip and it was perfect to keep dry.
-If you prefer you could bring an umbrella too to stay extra dry.
-It does get windy so I recommend this umbrella since it is windproof.
+If you prefer you could also bring an umbrella to stay extra dry.

 - Bring binoculars to help you see animals from far away.

 - Please respect the park.
 Never feed animals.
 Do not touch the geysers or hot springs or throw anything in them.
 Keep your distance from the large animals especially bison, moose, and bears.

 Tips for Spotting Animals